 Conclusion: the Publisher features simplify everyday work

 The Shopware Publisher is exclusively available in Shopware Enterprise Edition from 6.4 onwards.
 In the current iteration, drafts and the activity feed simplify everyday work when it comes to editing and publishing Shopping Experiences – particularly in collaborative projects.
-In the future, this aspect will be complemented by Workflow Builder, which will enable user-defined workflows.
+In the future, this aspect will be complemented by Flow Builder, which will enable user-defined workflows.
 This is due to be released in autumn 2021.

 Find out more